Sebastian-Fitzner/grunt-mangony/README.md

 ### Example

-To add a development server and a build task you can add the following configuration:
+To use a development server and a build task you can add the following configuration:

 ``` js
 mangony: {